Nuts and bolts of supersymmetry: Mechanical Majorana modes

-is a Dirac equation where the constant mass term is replaced by the inhomogenous field $w(x)$.
-The classical spinor minimizes its energy by localizing where $w(x)= V'(\phi)|_{\phi _s(x)}$ is vanishingly small, i.e.\ in the middle of the domain wall for the chain in Fig.\ 1 (described by $\phi^4$ theory) or at the core of topological defects in more complex 2D structures \cite{JR,Paulose}.
+is a Dirac equation where the constant mass term is replaced by the in-homogenous field $-w(x)$ \cite{JS,JR}.
+The classical Majorana zero modes minimizes its energy by localizing where $w(x)=-\frac{\delta^2W(u)}{\delta u^2}_{u=u_s(x)}$ is vanishingly small, i.e.\ in the middle of the domain wall for the chain in Fig.\ (\ref{Kink}) or at the core of topological defects in more complex 2D structures \cite{Paulose,JRR}.